skykoderhere/PawGram/dev/ConfigApplyGuide.md

 > ⚠️ **Important:** If there is already an older file named `mc_overrides.json` in this folder, you must **delete the old file first** before renaming your new one.
 This ensures there are no duplicate files or conflicts.

 ### 6. Apply Changes and Restart
-PawGram needs a completely fresh start to load the new configuration data into its memory.
+PawGram needs a completely fresh start to load the new config data into its memory.
-* Go to your device settings and **Force Stop** PawGram.
+* Go to PawGram app info settings and **Force Stop** PawGram.
 * **Reopen** the application.

-Your custom configuration is now successfully applied and ready to use!
+Your custom config file is now successfully applied and ready to use!